PhyloAlps/Metadata/data/csv/README.md

 1. The sample batch.
 2. The Tromso herbarium sample code.
-3. The BOLD sample code.
-Note: the same as the herbarium code with a "_sg" suffix.
+3. The BOLD accession code.
 4. Species.
 5. Family.
 6. The NCBI taxonID.
 7. An alternate NCBI taxonID to species or genus level if the requested ID in column 6 is not active.
 8. Note explaining wich alternate NCBI taxonID was used.
-9. The sample collection date in dd/mm/yyyy format.
+9. The sample collection date in yyyy-mm-dd format.
 10. The collection month.
 11. The sample collector in "lastname, firstname" format.
 Multiple collectors are separated by ";".
 12. Country